54: No Such Thing As Domesticated Furniture

 This was in 1968, and the Soviets sent out a spaceship

 from Kazakhstan with a tortoise on it, and it was the first animal in deep space.
+And it travelled round the moon before returning to Earth seven days later.

+So for that short amount of time, it was the fastest animal in the world.
 There were also wine flies, mealworms, and a few other things, but that was the main one.

+That was the headline grabber, wasn't it?
 The poor mealworms going, I was there too.

-But they were the first life forms as well to get around to the moon.
+But they were the first life forms as well to get around. to the moon.

-So, your fact was about things wetting themselves, in a way.
+So your fact was about things wetting themselves in a way.
+And we don't know why.

 There's no evolutionary reason why a lot of animals wet themselves when they're afraid, and it's really weird.

+So, gazelles wet themselves when they're being chased by lions, not very useful.
 Well, one theory is that it might send the lions off because they have the scent somewhere else, right?

-Yeah, so you pee, and then the lion will stop and go, Oh, there's a smell of gazelle pee there.
+I think that's one theory.
+Don't they surely chase the scent until they reach the public?
+Yeah, so you pee, and then the lion will stop and go, Oh, there's there's a smell of gazelle pee there.

 And then, I mean, that's just one theory.

-And normally, your brain is like, you always want to pee, and your brain's saying, No, don't pee, you're on stage.
+What it is with humans when you get shocked, I think, is like somehow your brain gets overridden by the shock, And normally, your brain is like, you always want to pee, and your brain's saying, no, don't pee, you're on stage.

 But you're shocked so much that you end up wetting yourself.
+Yeah.

-Yeah, when your bladder is full, it makes the decision to empty the bladder.
+Really?
+Yeah.
+When your bladder is full, it makes the decision to empty the bladder.

 But the prefrontal cortex always overrides the desire.

 People really clubbed together and paid for it.
+And

 when you gave your money, you could put a little note about what you wanted to say.

 One person said, I hope he gets the repair done soon.
+I know what it's like having an enlarged penis.

 That is not so nice.